nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

    each slave individually.
 Even then each migration might take several hours.
    Make sure you have enough disk space.
 You have been warned.

-.. comment: Currently, ownCloud uses the utf8 character set with utf8_bin collation on MySQL installations.
+.. comment: Currently, Nextcloud uses the utf8 character set with utf8_bin collation on MySQL installations.
 As a result 4 byte UTF characters like emojis cannot be used.
 This can be fixed by [moving to utf8mb4/utf8mb4_bin](https://github.com/owncloud/core/issues/7030).